TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p2_continuous-control/Report.md

 Again, performance drops
 3) change hyperparameter with tune, describe which hyperparameter and their ranges

+**weight_decay for critic optimizer**
+In the DDPG paper[2] the optimizer for the critic has a weight_decay of `10e-2`, after playing around with the other hyperparameters and not getting some progress, I had a look into [3] and changed the weight_decay to `0.0001`.

 #### Rewards

 The agent reaches a mean reward of #todo over the last 100 episodes after episode #todo.